Category: Reviews

 • Shadow and Bone Review

 I’ve had this book sitting on my shelf for ages.
-I got it entirely because I liked the cover, namely because it doesn’t have any of the things that I dislike about YA covers.1 I was a little iffy on it because it is a first person narrative, which I have been hesitant about, and I’ll get into that in a bit, but first, thoughts on the book!
+I got it entirely because I liked the cover, namely because it doesn’t have any of the things that I dislike about YA covers. ((I will rant at length about the female without a face standing there while vaguely interesting things happen around her covers at length if you give me a chance)) I was a little iffy on it because it is a first person narrative, which I have been hesitant about, and I’ll get into that in a bit, but first, thoughts on the book!

-Shadow and Bone follows Alina in what feels like a fantasy version of Russia2 as she discovers that she’s not just an orphan in the army, but one of the most unique Grisha3 alive.
+Shadow and Bone follows Alina in what feels like a fantasy version of Russia ((Apparently this is intentional)) as she discovers that she’s not just an orphan in the army, but one of the most unique Grisha ((Wizards, essentially)) alive.
 She gets whisked away to a place where she can train her magic while falling into the intrigue of the court and trying to learn as much as she can to help The Darkling, the most powerful of them all.
 The more she learns about the Darkling, however, the more she realizes that she’s in over her head.

 There’s a lot of really interesting world building.
 A lot of it is done in the language, which just feels Russian somehow.
 The setting feels like a fantasy universe that’s not too far off from our own, more like what might happen if there was magic out there and it were a couple centuries ago.
 I’m not entirely sure what the Grisha are since it doesn’t really go into whether they get to choose their specialties or if they are born with them, but I did like how they structured a lot of the universe.